Pick out your swimsuit, snatch your towel, and solar display screen – it is time for New York City’s seashores to open.

 Address: Oriental Boulevard, from Ocean Avenue to Mackenzie Street

-The small, family-friendly seaside to the east of Brighton Beach draws locals seeking out a calmer revel in its bustling Coney Island neighbor.
-Visitors convey picnic baskets and installation barbecues along the shore.
+The small, family-friendly seaside to Brighton Beach’s east draws locals seeking a calmer revel in its bustling Coney Island neighbor.
+Visitors convey picnic baskets and install barbecues along the shore.

-Parking is to be had for $6 from Monday through Friday and $20 on weekends and vacations.
+Parking will be $6 from Monday through Friday and $20 on weekends and vacations.
 The bicycle and skate route is open from five a.M.
 To ten a.M.

 Borough: Staten Island